mmuratarat/mmuratarat.github.io/_pages/faq.md

 58. [What is a parsimonious model?](#what-is-a-parsimonious-model)
 58. [How do you deal with imbalanced data?](#how-do-you-deal-with-imbalanced-data)
 59. What is the difference between L1/L2 regularization?
+60. Why is dimension reduction important?
+61. Why would you want to avoid dimensionality reduction techniques to transform your data before training?
 59. How do you deal with missing value in a data set?
 60. How do you deal with high cardinality?